 Looking Ahead: ETIAS in 2026

 The next major change on the horizon is the European Travel Information and Authorization System (ETIAS).
-Beginning in 2026, visa-exempt travelers will need to apply for ETIAS approval before entering the Schengen zone.
+Beginning in late 2026, visa-exempt travelers will need to apply for ETIAS approval before entering the Schengen zone.
 This is not a visa, but a pre-travel authorization linked to your passport and valid for multiple short stays.

 How Does the EES Differ from ETIAS?